iampopov/javaScriptQuiz/README.md

-# Unit 04 Web APIs Homework: Code Quiz

-As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment.
-These assessments are typically a combination of multiple-choice questions and interactive challenges.
-In this homework assignment, your challenge is to build a code quiz with multiple-choice questions.

-## JavaScript Quiz application
+# JavaScript Quiz application

 This application is a timer-based quiz application that stores high scores client-side.

 ## User Story

 As a coding bootcamp student
 I want to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers

 ```
 ## Quiz flow